RadmehrT/Model-Rocket-Calculator/README.md

 Currently, this calculator relies on Fehskens-Malewicki equations.
-The issue with this is that it results in the estimates of altitude and velocity being significantly higher than what one would see in field.
-This is due to the underestimation of drag present in these simplified equations.
+The issue is that this over estimates the predicted altitude by quite a lot.
+For rough testing it shoud be fine.
-Naturally, this is an assumption based on the result of calculating for the change in velocity using the formula for impulse.
+I do plan to start calculating the values using integration for more accuract results (my primary motivation for this is because drag scales exponentially).